 Figure out the best time to reach the recruiter you are working with.
 Perhaps they arrive early to work and like to get settled and go over their day before diving?
 Contacting them before standard hours may result in a fast response.
 Be sure to ask the recruiter what the best times to reach them are, and which forms of communication they prefer, and stick to that.
 You may also want to request the contact information of another recruiter or an assistant who can help you if your primary contact is unavailable.

 5) Have Other Job Leads

-If you’re conducting a job search, a recruiter should not be your only avenue for finding gainful employment.
-While we would love to be able to represent the best and brightest talent exclusively, we understand that this is not always possible, nor is in the best interest of the job seeker.
-Casting a wider net by requesting the assistance of other recruiters, networking and applying on your own is a good way to guarantee that you’ll be able to reduce the time of your search and land a job you’ll love.
+If you’re conducting a job search, an individual recruiter should not be your only avenue for finding gainful employment.
+While most recruiters would love to be able to represent the best and brightest talent exclusively, they understand that this is not always possible, nor is in the best interest of the job seeker.
+Casting a wider net by requesting the assistance of other recruiters, networking, and applying on your own is a good way to guarantee that you’ll be able to reduce the time of your search and land a job you’ll love.

-If you have an established relationship with a recruiter (you’ve worked with them before in the past) it’s professional courtesy to reach out to them FIRST when you’re on the move.
+If you have an established relationship with a recruiter (you’ve worked with them before in the past) it’s considered a professional courtesy to reach out to them FIRST when you’re on the move.
 Even if they cannot assist you at that time, they may be able to refer you to colleagues or other industry connections they have who might be able to do so.
-In addition, many clients require that the recruiters they work with sign an agreement stating that they will not “poach” their current employees or talent that the recruiter has placed there on a temporary or direct hire contract basis – even if it isn’t working out for the talent!
+In addition, many clients require that the recruiters they work with sign an agreement stating that they will not “poach” their current employees or talent that the recruiter has placed there on a temporary or direct hire contract basis–even if it isn’t working out for you, the talent.